seqan/seqan3/doc/tutorial/ranges/index.md

 It depends on the underlying range and also the view itself.
 With few exceptions, views don't model more/stronger range concepts than their underlying range (other than std::ranges::view) and they try to preserve as much of the underlying range's concepts as possible.
-For instance the view returned by `std::view::reverse` models std::ranges::random_access_range (and weaker concepts) iff the underlying range also models the respective concept.
+For instance the view returned by `std::views::reverse` models std::ranges::random_access_range (and weaker concepts) iff the underlying range also models the respective concept.
 It never models std::ranges::contiguous_range, because the third element of the view is not located immediately after the second in memory (but instead before the second).